pimmie001/MSc-Thesis-BAOR/README.md

 # MSc-Thesis-BAOR

-Evaluation of different variable reduction methods for the kidney exchange problem (KEP)
+Evaluating variable reduction procedures for the kidney exchange problem: Case studies for the half-cycle and extended edge formulations